Ocean Boulevard

 I went for walks, usually at night, along the sidewalk of Ocean Boulevard.
 Waves rolled in from the horizon, each breaking with a muted sigh.

-Sometimes I'd walk right on the beach: on the sand itself, rather than on the sidewalk up above.
+Sometimes I'd walk right on the beach: on the sand itself.
 The town was quiet at night.
 Not many people on the sidewalk.
 The rhythmic sighing of the waves.

 On one walk, I crossed an area like this, stepping on high spots so my feet didn't get wet: